brutalzinn/yeep-another-passwordvault/README.md

-# My first cli with Rust
+# My first CLI ( command line interface ) with Rust

  A small repo to give me the feelings of Rust development ( maybe i use it to Arduino development ???
 YES ).